Brexit: All you need to know about the UK leaving the EU

 Where does Theresa May stand on Brexit?

 Theresa May was against Brexit during the referendum campaign but is now in favour of it because she says it is what the British people want.
-Her key message has been that "Brexit means Brexit" and she triggered the two year process of leaving the EU on 29 March.
+Her key message has been that "Brexit means Brexit" and she triggered the two year process of leaving the EU on 29 March, 2017.
 She set out her negotiating goals in a letter to the EU council president Donald Tusk.
+She outlined her plans for a transition period after Brexit in a big speech in Florence, Italy.

 How did the snap election change things?